Master Gardeners in Your Community

 Master Gardener Training Course (Annually, February-May) —

 Annual training for new master gardener interns.
 Generally 50 hours of instruction from February through May.
 Interns also must complete 50 project hours to become certified Master Garden Volunteers.
-For more information on 2016, click here.
+Details on the 2017 Class here.

 Blandy Community Garden Teaching Garden — 400 Blandy Farm Lane, Boyce, VA Project hours for hands-on teaching of various groups while designing, planning, and installing garden bed.
 Contact Mary Craig: firstname.lastname@example.org

-Project hours for various areas of event, from creating displays and potting/maintaining plants to helping with signage, setup, and children’s events day of event.
+Next year’s Garden Fest is set for June 3, 2017.
+Project hours for various areas of event, from creating displays and potting/ maintaining plants to helping with signage, setup, and children’s events day of event.
+Deadline to register for children’s events will be in May.
 Something for everyone’s interests.
 (Trainees attendance is required.)
-Contact Cy Haley: firstname.lastname@example.org
+Contact Cy Haley: email@example.com

 Junior Master Gardener Course with Homeschoolers — Winchester, VA

 Project hours for teaching children the basics of gardening as well as the value of giving back to the community.
 Classroom portion lasts from mid-March through May.
 Contact Lynn Hoffman: firstname.lastname@example.org

 Learning Garden at Belle Grove — 336 Belle Grove Rd, Middletown, VA